 ***If you are absent on a due date, the assignment becomes due the day after you return. ***

 Please come and talk with me if you need an extension.
 I understand that things happen, but I don’t know if you don’t tell me.
 Communication is key.
 Assignments and homework are 15% of your grade.
 The points vary according to the assignment, but each assignment will be worth at least one point.

 There will be 1-2 per marking period.
 More information will follow about smaller assessments/projects.
 Rubrics are used in the evaluation and grading and will be given to students before a project begins.

 Written Work Requirements:

 You will be writing on a daily basis.
 You will be asked to turn in about 75% of your written work.
 The other 25% will be used as a tool to assist you with editing and revision.
-All final copies should be typed with proper heading on first page or title page.
-Follow the directions given on the assignment, especially if you are required to type a cover page.
+All final copies should be typed with the proper heading on the first page or title page.
+Follow the directions given in the assignment, especially if you are required to type a cover page.

 Plagiarism is the use of someone else’s words or ideas without giving proper credit.
 This includes paraphrasing a source without giving proper credit.
 Plagiarism is a SERIOUS breach of academic integrity and any assignments containing plagiarism will earn a zero.
 Papers taken for cheating on a test will earn a zero as well.
 You are expected to do your best.
 If you are having difficulties, ask before the paper is due or before it is test time.
 Be honest.

-Supplies: You will need:
+Supplies: For English 7, you will need:

 ___ Loose-leaf paper (college ruled)